What Causes Male Pattern Hair Loss?

 What is Finasteride?

-I have personally responded incredibly well to the medication and now been on it for 16 years.
-It immediately stopped any further progression of hair loss and thickened up the entire mid/crown region.
-I’m thankful I’ve responded well as finasteride is ultimately the secret to my overall success with fighting and beating hair loss.
+I have personally responded incredibly well to the medication and have now been on it for 16 years.
+It immediately stopped any further progression of hair loss and thickened up the entire mid- and crown region.
+I’m thankful I’ve responded well, because Finasteride is ultimately the secret to my overall success in fighting and beating hair loss.

 How does it work?

 Finasteride works by blocking the enzyme 5-alpha reductase, which is responsible for converting testosterone to DHT, therefore causing a significant drop in both scalp and blood levels of DHT.
 Finasteride (1mg/day) is proven to decrease serum DHT levels by almost 70%.

 Dosage and Cost

 A prescription of Propecia costs approximately £45-55 per month, so it’s not cheap by any means.
 To get around this I personally use Proscar, a drug originally created to treat patients with enlarged prostates, which is essentially just 5mg Finasteride in tablet form.
 The “side effect” of hair regrowth in patients taking Proscar actually led to Finasteride being packaged up as Procepia to combat hair loss.

 I split a Proscar tablet into fifths using a pill cutter, which enables me to get my required daily dose of 1mg Finasteride cost effectively.
 By purchasing it in this form it is significantly cheaper at just £200 for 14 months supply (a saving of around £430-570 when compared to Propecia).